 However, inside, you will find no such modesty.
 You will find everyone almost completely nude, with the exception of a tiny disposable paper thong.

 It’s important to know before you go that you will need to leave your inhibitions at the door.
 It’s not a time for modesty—just jump right in and go with it, and you’re in for an interesting and soothing experience.

 And the same goes for the massage even if you don’t do the steam room first.
 You will generally be provided with a tiny disposable thong, and that is it.
 Your massage will be done completely nude with no sheet covering you.

 Traditional Moroccan Hammam

-Depending on your comfort level, you can certainly request a smaller and more private room to see if they can accommodate.
+Depending on your comfort level, you can certainly request a smaller and more private room to see if they can accommodate you.
 Though, I’m guessing that’s not what most offer.
 We were told you can wear your bathing suit or choose not to.

 My Moroccan Hammam Experience

 My friend and I decided to go to a Moroccan hammam in Marrakech close to our hotel called Spa Saint Tropez.